ml4jarchive/ml4j-neuralnets-demo/README.md

     FeedForwardNeuralNetworkContext context =
         new FeedForwardNeuralNetworkContextImpl(matrixFactory, 0, null);

-    // Configure the context to train in mini-batches of 32 and to run for 100 Epochs. context.setTrainingMiniBatchSize(32);
+    // Configure the context to train in mini-batches of 32 and to run for 100 Epochs
+    // and specify the learning rate
+    context.setTrainingMiniBatchSize(32);
     context.setTrainingEpochs(100);
+    context.setTrainingLearningRate(0.05);

     // Train the NeuralNetwork
     neuralNetwork.train(trainingDataActivations, desiredOutputActivations, context);